umarashfaq/onepage-scroll/README.md

+#Changes in this fork
+* Prevents duplicate animation triggers.

 #One Page Scroll 1.3.1 by Pete R.
 Create an Apple-like one page scroll website (iPhone 5S website) with One Page Scroll plugin Created by [Pete R.](http://www.thepetedesign.com), Founder of [BucketListly](http://www.bucketlistly.com)